-Florida Man Who Shot and Killed A Black Man In Parking Dispute Gets 20 Years
+Florida Man Who Shot And Killed A Black Man Over Parking Dispute Gets 20 Years

 Michael Drejka, a white Florida man, was sentenced to 20 years in prison Thursday for his role in last year's fatal shooting of an unarmed black man in a dispute over a handicapped-accessible parking spot.